 As with her debut album ‘Sleepwalking’, NINA has created its eagerly awaited follow-up ‘Synthian’ with silent partner Laura Fares aka LAU, while producers Oscillian, Richard X, Till Wild and Ricky Wilde have also put their stamp on a number of tracks.

 Although NINA’s popwave is still more than evident, this new record unveils a darker aesthetic and an air of cyber-expressionism.
-NINA spoke to The Electricity Club from her home city of Berlin about her continuing musical adventures.
+NINA spoke from her home city of Berlin about her continuing musical adventures.

 I see ‘Synthian’ as the bigger and bolder sister of ‘Sleepwalking’.
 It’s more mature and daring.